jholdnak/cpsc332/README.md

-# HW1
+# CPSC 332
-For a class
+Repository for my CPSC 332 class participations and submissions